amzn/amazon-pay-sdk-csharp/README.md

 requestParameters.Add("address_consent_token","ACCESS_TOKEN");
 requestParameters.Add("mws_auth_token","MWS_AUTH_TOKEN");

-// response here is the object of the ResponseParser class,
-// You can use this object to get the desired response type in the section Response Parsing ResponseParser response = client.getOrderReferenceDetails(requestParameters);
+// You can use the "response" object to get the desired response type in the section Response Parsing ResponseParser response = client.getOrderReferenceDetails(requestParameters);

 ```